Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 * Unit economics - way too aggressive - assume just savings
 * Focus on marketing - there’s not a lot of benefit to focusing on marketing at this point.
 You can put up a landing page to test digital value props, but don’t worry about setting up a waitlist yet.
 Can’t give potential customers product yet!
 * Focus on hiring a lot of people - you don’t need them yet :) As long as you have someone to do the user research and someone to build, you’re good!
+* Didn't read our guide on [how to launch a card product](/guides/how-to-launch-a-card-product/).

 ### Other Notes
 * It’s ok to pick the wrong product to start!
 Chris Britt at Chime started with a rewards product and then pivoted into the 2 day early deposit product, but if you don’t have a product, otherwise you can’t get to the next downstream decision
 * You can “cheat” for a while by building on a BaaS provider (e.g. Unit, Treasury Prime, Synapse) - a number of players were built on top of Synapse, then went with someone like Galileo after things were working (e.g. Point, Empower, Dave).
 This movement is fairly well-documented too!
 Some never leave the BaaS provider and just focus on product differentiation and scaling (Mercury)
 ***

 ## Months 1-3